 Free the feces and deal—here's how

-That oh-so classic children's book Everyone Poops was written for a reason.
+That oh-so-classic children's book Everyone Poops was written for a reason.
 All humans (and mammals, for that matter) have to do it.
-"For those who find defecating near or around your partner embarrassing, remind yourself that it's normal and that most people feel that way as a result of the socialization process we've been exposed to,” says Dr. Forshee.
+"For those who find defecating near or around your partner embarrassing, remind yourself that it's normal and that most people feel that way as a result of the socialization process we've been exposed to," Dr. Forshee says.

+With this in mind, it helps to find ways to embrace the natural need to poo.
 I know some folks who use comedy to make light of the scenario, which is a coping mechanism you could totally cop and share with your partner.
 Or you could simply excuse yourself, go to the bathroom, and do what has to be done.
 You don't need to give a verbal summary of what you're up to in there, but you also certainly don't have to prevent yourself from functioning.
-Either way, realize that you’re not alone and that you won't lose any S.O. worth your time for letting your body do its thing.
+Another option?
+Train yourself to have a morning poo each and every day so that come date night, poop will be less likely to be on the radar.
+The most important thing to remember is that no matter how you approach your BMs, you won't lose any S.O. worth your time for letting your body do its thing.

 "All bodily excretions are normal and not to be ashamed of," says Dr. Forshee.
 "It's a part of who we are, and it gives us life."
-So, reclaim the bathroom, you guys, because not everything you do has to be cute.
+So, reclaim the bathroom, my friends, because not everything you do has to be cute.

 Loading More Posts...